Discover more from An Artist's Journey Blog

 The death of both parents makes moving on a necessity.
 There is no choice.
 There is no limbo in this reality.

-Mom’s tenacity helped guide her through her 70’s but it was her lung capacity after years of smoking and then the depression after the death of my father that set her life’s course once she reached the milestone of 80.
+Mom’s tenacity helped guide her through her 70s, but it was her lung capacity after years of smoking and then the depression after the death of my father that set her life’s course once she reached the milestone of 80.

-The fact that she made it to 83 was somewhat of a miracle based on the early deaths of her own parents, her mother at 61 and father at 74.
+The fact that she made it to 83 was somewhat of a miracle based on the early deaths of her own parents, her mother at 61 and her father at 74.
 They endured their parents (my great grandparents) emigration as Germans from Russia to the starkness of the Midwest.
-The early 1900’s through the 1930’s was a life of survival and not much else, especially in rural America.
+The early 1900s through the 1930s was a life of survival and not much else, especially in rural America.
 I have little doubt that depression was a prominent factor in the deaths of my grandparents and was partially responsible for eventually taking my mother.

 Being Close to Death

-Undertones of despair and loneliness were in mom’s voice the last few years of her life.
-She missed my dad and as much as she attempted to disguise it, I felt her despair in my bones.
+Undertones of despair and loneliness were in Mom’s voice the last few years of her life.
+She missed my dad, and as much as she attempted to disguise it, I felt her despair in my bones.
 I knew where she would rather be even as she gravitated in her own kind of limbo.

-On December 24th, 2022 she went into the hospital with a broken hip (which she survived).
-But five days later, her lungs gave up the fight and she left her physical being behind.
+On December 24th, 2022, she went into the hospital with a broken hip (which she survived).
+But five days later, her lungs gave up the fight, and she left her physical being behind.
 Decoupling from her body and shifting her roots to those of the spiritual kind.
-I feel her everyday and am now recognizing and taking comfort in those roots she left behind.
+I feel her every day and am now recognizing and taking comfort in those roots she left behind.

 Observing my mother for the last ten years or so, I have come to understand why some people would rather just give up this world than continue to endure the physical and emotional pain.
-It is just too much and for what?
+It is just too much, and for what?
 To satisfy the seemingly selfish needs of family and friends?
-To be told you will have to be hooked up to an oxygen tank for the rest of your life.
+To be told, you will have to be hooked up to an oxygen tank for the rest of your life.
 Or shell out thousands of dollars for medications that just mask the issues you have while the world carries on without you?

 Image: Shadow Soul, monotype